ibm-cloud-docs/account/faqs-account.md

 {: faq}

 You can't edit the name of a tag.
 To rename a tag, remove it and reassign the resource with a new tag.

-## How do I delete my account?
-{: #deleteaccount}
-{: faq}

-Contact [{{site.data.keyword.Bluemix_notm}} Support](https://{DomainName}/unifiedsupport/supportcenter){: external} to open a support case and request to delete your account.
-If you have data that is associated with your old account that you want to move to a new account, include this information in your email.

-Data in deleted accounts is not recoverable.

 ## Can I edit the default dashboard?
 {: #access-dashboard}